-Even though the number of different health concerns that are linked to the Cocker Jack are few and far between, that doesn’t mean that they are immune to it all.
+Even though the number of different health concerns that are linked to the Cocker Jack is few and far between, that doesn’t mean that they are immune to it all.

 When you contact the breeder, you might want to ask them about the parents and whether or not they have been checked for these diseases or conditions.

 So, the conditions to look out for are as follows: